shubham1112-03/Decentralized-Password-Manager/Software_Requirements.md

 ### 3.1.
 Hardware Requirements (Server)

 - The application is designed to be deployed on **Firebase App Hosting**, a serverless platform.
 - As such, there are **no direct hardware requirements** to manage.
-The underlying server infrastructure (CPU, RAM, networking) is fully managed by Google Cloud based on traffic and the `apphosting.yaml` configuration.
+The underlying server infrastructure (CPU, RAM, networking) is fully managed by Google Cloud based on the `apphosting.yaml` configuration.

 ### 3.2.
 Software & Services